Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 Understanding the Shift from FID to INP

-Interaction to Next Paint represents a fundamental shift in how Google measures interactivity.
+Interaction to Next Paint represents a fundamental shift in how Google measures interactivityβand it is arguably the most important evolution in Core Web Vitals optimization for 2026.
 Unlike FID, which only measured the first interaction delay, INP assesses all interactions throughout the page lifecycle.
 This change has required a complete rethinking of JavaScript optimization strategies.

 JavaScript Execution Optimization

-The most effective approach I’ve discovered for INP optimization involves three core strategies:
+The most effective approach I’ve discovered for INP optimizationβand by extension, overall Core Web Vitals optimization in 2026βinvolves three core strategies:

 1. Code Splitting and Dynamic Imports